zukunft/zukunft.com/docs/code_functions_all.md

     \-- is_term_the_same - section for function is_term_the_same is expected to be info in /formula/formula_map.php
     \-- delete_old_key_row - section for function delete_old_key_row is expected to be del in /formula/formula_map.php
     \-- add - section for function add not yet defined that it should be true if no other user has modified the formula in /formula/formula_map.php
+    \-- generate_ref_text - section for function generate_ref_text not yet defined that it should be true if no other user has modified the formula in /formula/formula_map.php
-    \-- save - section for function save is expected to be save in /formula/formula_map.php
+    \-- save_fields_func - section for function save_fields_func is expected to be save in /formula/formula_map.php
     \-- element_refresh - section for function element_refresh not yet defined that it should be save helper in /formula/formula_map.php
     \-- delete_elements - section for function delete_elements is expected to be del in /formula/formula_map.php
     \-- load_element_list - section for function load_element_list is expected to be load in /formula/formula_map.php